MartaNabais/udacity_disaster_response/README.md

 3. Finally, the project also provides a Flask web app where an emergency worker can input a new message and get classification results in several categories.
-The web app alsop displays visualizations of the data.
+The web app alsos displays visualizations of the data.

 ### File Structure
 ```